 - We have a legitimate interest to perform such processing such as:

-- where we have an appropriate legitimate business need to use your personal information, for example developing and improving our products and services.
+- where we have an appropriate legitimate business need to use your personal information, for example developing and improving our products and services, developing our brand.
 We will ensure that our business need does not interfere with your rights and freedoms and does not cause you any harm.

 4. Who do we share your personal information with?